subgraph/sgos_handbook/01_intro_01_preface.md

 Subgraph operating system.
 This handbook also introduces various security and privacy enhancing technologies that we have developed at Subgraph.

-This handbook is intended for new users of Subgraph OS, including users who are already familiar with other Linux-based operating systems.
-It also includes users who are just getting started with Linux.
-We hope that this handbook helps to ease the transition for both groups of users.
+We wrote this book for new users of Subgraph OS.
+Whether you are new to Linux or coming from another Linux-based operating system, we want to ease your transition to Subgraph OS.

-The first section of this book describes how to perform common tasks such as installing Subgraph OS and using the various applications that are included.
+In the first section, we describe how to perform common tasks such as installing Subgraph OS and using the various applications that are included.
-Users who want to get up and running as quickly as possible should start here.
+Start here to get up and running with Subgraph OS as quickly as possible.

-In the next section, we describe the various features of Subgraph OS that distinguish it from other operating systems.
-This is intended for users who are interested in learning in\-depth about the various security and privacy enhancements that we have implemented.
+The next section describes the various features of Subgraph OS that distinguish it from other operating systems.
+Users can refer to this section to learn the various security and privacy features.
 Advanced users will find this section useful for configuring operating system features and Subgraph applications.

 \newpage